 Rich Rosner, N2STU and Nancy Rosner, N2TKA, served on the board.
 Rich was also Membership Chairman and Nancy was the club’s Webmaster.
 Rich received a special award for his work in understanding BPL and its effects on amateur radio.

 Lew Malchick, N2RQ, board member and Education Chair and xyl Alice,WB2IJY, is the 50th Anniversary Co-Chair.
 Lew became Membership Chairman of LIMARC when Earl retired from that position.
 While chairman, LIMARC peaked out at over 600 members.
 At that time all records were on paper.
 Lew was also the net control of the Energy Net and net control of the Info Net.
 He was Field Day chairman several times and co-founder with Marty Smith, KA2NRR (sk), of the School Club Roundup.
 Lew has served on LIMARC’s board of directors as well as holding many other positions.

-Joe Gomez, W2BMP, is the current President of LIMARC and Education Co-chair and xyl Ceil, W2CTG, Log Editor and 50th Anniversary Co-Chair.
+At our 50th Anniversary, Joe Gomez, W2BMP, was President of LIMARC and Education Co-chair and xyl Ceil, W2CTG, Log Editor and 50th Anniversary Co-Chair.